mhayakawa1/small-business-website-react/README.md

 Image in hero section of home page switches automatically.
 Uses CSS fade-in transition, useEffect hook, and setInterval method.

 ### Shop
 Different categories of projects are viewable using Bootstrap dropdown menu.
 Products can be viewed in a three column or two column grid.
-LocalStorage saves data to be use in cart and checkout pages.
+LocalStorage saves data so that it can be used in other pages.
+If customer reloads the page, switches back and forth between pages, or deletes items from cart, that information stays consistent throughout the site.